yale-redcap/yes3-exporter/README.md

 ### Host File System Exports

 Data can be exported to a designated host file system (i.e. automounting to secure institutional file shares) which, among other things, is intended to support Datamart integration.
-For data security, this feature requires the involvement of a REDCap administrator.
+To safeguard data security, enabling this setting requires a REDCap administrator.

 ### Backup Retention